Are Shrimp and Cockroaches Related?

 Are shrimp and cockroaches actually related?

-• The origin of this question may be based on a nickname for shrimp: "cockroach of the sea", which may be based on the scavenging habits of many species.
+- The origin of this question may be based on a nickname for shrimp: "cockroach of the sea".
+The nickname is likely be based on the scavenging habits of many species.

 Facts About Shrimp